 Participants are not required to pay any course fees.

-Certificates of attendance will be awarded to participants on the last day of the program.
-Full time attendance during the entire program is required in order to receive a certificate.
+Certificates of attendance will be awarded to participants on the last day of the programme.
+Full time attendance during the entire programme is required in order to receive a certificate.

 Please check the FAQ.

 Should you have any additional questions, please contact: firstname.lastname@example.org.